marsim00/IBM-Model-1/README.md

-# Implementation of the IBM Model 1
+# IBM Model 1
-Model is trained and tested for the translation from English to French.
+Implementation of the statistical machine translation algorithm IBM Model 1.
+Model was trained for the translation from English to French.

 ## Project structure